 As mentioned, adult mosquitoes are captured in gravid traps and tested weekly for mosquito-borne viruses, such as Eastern Equine Encephalitis, St Louis Encephalitis, and West Nile virus.
 If one of these viruses is found in a sample, a 1/2-mile radius area around the positive trap location may be sprayed with an EPA-approved adulticide.
 Spraying will occur after a 24-hour notice is provided to the public through the media and postings on the Department's website, www.allencountyhealth.com.
 To receive an email notification when the Department will be spraying, click here to sign up.

 Education is also a component of the Mosquito Surveillance and Control Program.
 When inspecting a property, employees educate homeowners and tenants about prevention measures, such as flushing out birdbaths once a week and wearing repellants.
-When a mosquito-borne virus is identified in the mosquitoes, a press release is sent out with prevention measures listed.

 Please click on the following links for more information about mosquitoes: